kurt-krueckeberg/tuple/README.rst

 will result in this series of template instantiations:

 * ``struct tuple<int> : tuple<float> : tuple<string> : tuple { int tail; }``

+The member variables of the base classes will be these:

 * ``struct tuple<float> : tuple<string> : tuple { float tail;}``
 * ``struct tuple<string> : tuple { string tail;}``
 * ``struct tuple {}`` // This is the ``tuple<>`` instance.